All-Hands-AI/OpenHands/evaluation/TUTORIAL.md

 You can see the agent uses bash to write a script, makes it executable, and then tests it by running it to make sure it is working.

-## What is "Request user input"?

 At the end of the above screenshot, OpenDevin actually requests user inputs when it think it finishes the task.
-There are multiple motivations for this design:

-1. If the agent did something wrong, the user can follow-up with language feedback to correct it.

-2. If the agent did something good, the user may want to follow-up with additional problem for it to solve.

-3. If the agent completes the user's task -- in a realistic setting, the user might just turn off OpenDevin application and work on something else.
-User could also type in "/exit" to gracefully shutdown the OpenDevin agent.

-However, this will actually causes issues in evaluation, since most evaluation don't actually assume additional user input.

-To fix this, we introduce the functionality of `fake_user_response_fn` in the `main` fucntion.
-Check the section below for more details!
+This will cause issues in evaluation, since most evaluation don't assume additional user input.
+To fix this, we introduce the functionality of `fake_user_response_fn` in the `main` function, which we describe in the next section.

 ## How does `main` work?